 - Avoid using on large blood vessels, such as the aorta.

 - Avoid clamping the stapler on delicate tissue, as clamping can still cause injury even if no staples are fired.

 - If a malfunction of the stapler occurs while applying staples across a blood vessel, then clamp or ligate the vessel before releasing the stapler, while the stapler is still closed on the tissue.

-Due to the increased number of adverse events reported to the FDA, the agency will hold an open public meeting of the General and Plastic Surgery Devices Panel of the Medical Devices Advisory Committee on May 30, 2019, to discuss whether reclassifying surgical staplers for internal use as Class II medical devices would be appropriate.
+Due to the increased number of adverse events reported to the FDA, the agency held an open public meeting of the General and Plastic Surgery Devices Panel of the Medical Devices Advisory Committee on May 30, 2019, to discuss whether reclassifying surgical staplers for internal use as Class II medical devices would be appropriate.
 Currently, surgical staplers for external and internal use are regulated as Class I medical devices, which do not require a premarket submission to the FDA.
 Reclassifying surgical staplers for internal use as a Class II device would subject them to premarket notification and allow the FDA to establish mandatory special controls to help mitigate known risks of the device.
 The FDA published a proposed order to reclassify surgical staplers for internal use in April 2019.

 The FDA continues to work with hospitals and professional societies to encourage training and education associated with the use of these devices.